ucsd-cse12-sp23/ucsd-cse12-sp23.github.io/syllabus.md

 Do not post your PA solutions publicly on any site, including Github.
 If you fork the Github starter code repos and upload your code to the repo, you are required to make the repo private.
 It is an academic integrity violation to publicly post your code.
 This remains true even after the course is over.
-If you with to share the code with an employer in the future, upload the code to Google Drive or Dropbox and share the link to the folder.
+If you with to share the code wish an employer in the future, upload the code to Google Drive or Dropbox and share the link to the folder.

 <a id="g:exams"></a>